The Corporate Governance Review: Indonesia

 * The approval can be delegated to the board of commissioners

-† Note that an annual report is approved in an annual general shareholders' meeting
+† An annual report is approved in an annual general shareholders' meeting

-‡ Note that the use of net profits and the amount of reserved fund is determined in an annual general shareholders' meeting
+‡ The use of net profits and the amount of reserved fund is determined in an annual general shareholders' meeting

 A company's articles of association may stipulate different quorum and voting requirements for a general shareholders' meeting required to pass resolutions.
 However, the articles of association may only stipulate higher (not lower) quorum and voting requirements from those provided under the Company Law.

-In general, the Company Law does not put the obligation for corporate governance to the shareholders.
-However, in some highly regulated sectors – for example, insurance – the controlling shareholders may be required to declare that they are the parties responsible for the insurance company.
+In general, the Company Law does not place the obligation for corporate governance on the shareholders.
+However, in some highly regulated sectors (e.g., insurance) the controlling shareholders may be required to declare that they are the parties responsible for the insurance company.

 iii Shareholder activism

-If a shareholder disagrees about actions of the company that are causing harm to that shareholder or to the company itself, that shareholder has a right to sell its shares to the company at a reasonable price.
-The actions are in the form of one of the following:
+If a shareholder disagrees about company actions that are causing harm to that shareholder or the company itself, the shareholder has a right to sell its shares to the company at a reasonable price.
+The actions that may give rise to this circumstance are:

-- a transfer and encumbrance of more than 50 per cent of the net assets of the company
+- a transfer and encumbrance of more than 50 per cent of the net assets of the company; or

 Further, if the shareholder is harmed by an action of the company that he or she considers to be unfair and unreasonable as a result of resolutions of the general shareholders' meeting, board of directors or board of commissioners, the shareholder has a right to lodge an action against the company before the relevant district court.

 The Company Law also allows one or more shareholders holding at least 10 per cent of the issued voting shares in a company to lodge an examination of the company to the district court.
-This examination can be requested if there is 'reason to suspect' any of the following:
+This examination can be requested if there is reason to suspect that:

-- The company has committed an unlawful act that is detrimental to the shareholders or to third parties.
+- the company has committed an unlawful act that is detrimental to the shareholders or to third parties; or

 iv Acquisition defences

 As mentioned in Section V.i, certain decisions may not be taken by the board of directors without shareholder approval.
-For example, see the following table:
+For example:

 |General shareholders' meeting||Quorum||Votes required to adopt a resolution|